 Having the software build a mesh

 For face count (number of polygons to create) you can choose between three suggestions or select Custom and enter a zero 0.
 This will give you the full size that can be created from the dense cloud.
-If you select one of the other settings, Photoscan will use a 0 and then downsize the mesh to what you selected.
-You can downsize the mesh afterwards, using the Tools –> Mesh –> Decimate Mesh option, so there really is not too much of a need to decimate it automatically.
+If you select one of the other settings, Metashape will use a 0 and then downsize the mesh to what you selected.
+You can downsize the mesh afterwards, using the Tools –> Mesh –> Decimate Mesh option (see below), so there really is not too much of a need to decimate it automatically.

-I’d normally leave Interpolation on Enabled (default).
+I’d normally leave “Interpolation” on Enabled (default).
 And as I normally do not classify my point clouds in separate classes, there is no need to select any point class.